 - 2.3.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
 (Core) - 2.3.a.
-Program leadership, in aggregate, must be provided with support equal to a dedicated minimum time specified below for administration of the program.
-This may be time spent by the program director only or divided between the program director and one or more associate (or assistant) program directors.
-(Core)
+At a minimum, the program director must be provided with the dedicated time and support specified below for administration of the program: (Core)

-Number of Approved Fellow Positions Minimum Support Required (FTE)
+Number of Approved Minimum Support

-< 7 0.2
+Fellow Positions Required (FTE)

-7-10 0.4
+1-6 0.1

-11-15 0.5
+7-8 0.2

->15 0.6
+9 or more 0.3